-End-of-life issues can be extremely complex, and many people avoid making decisions about how such issues will be handled because it can be an uncomfortable and difficult subject to address.
-However, it is crucial that you do spend time thinking about how you want your final days to play out, both for your own personal comfort and for the well-being of your loved ones.
+End-of-life health care planning can be extremely complex.
+Many people avoid making these types of medical decisions because they can be uncomfortable and difficult subjects to address.
+However, thinking about how you want your final days to play out can provide comfort to you, your family members, and other loved ones.

 Table of Contents

 By making a durable power of attorney for healthcare decisions and living will, you can name someone you trust to make your health care decisions and put your wishes in writing to act as a guide if you are unable to make or communicate medical instructions yourself.
 This could be because you have a terminal illness or terminal condition, are in a vegetative state, or because you have become otherwise incapacitated.
 You can revoke these legal documents at any time, provided you are competent to do so and follow revocation requirements in your state.

 Should You Make a Living Will or a Health Care Power of Attorney?

 Living wills are typically used to state whether you want or don’t want to receive life-prolonging procedures if you are incapacitated and suffering from an end-stage condition.
 A health care power of attorney is generally used to designate someone to make medical decisions on your behalf if you are unable to make or communicate them yourself.
 The two are sometimes used interchangeably and are often called an “advance directive”, “health care directive,” “declaration regarding life-sustaining treatment,” “medical power of attorney,” or some other similar term.
 Many people choose to create a health care directive that incorporates both and is made up of two parts:

 - Living will stating health care wishes